spencerwooo/onedrive-vercel-index/README.md

 ## Security Risks

-- The current version leaks the deployer's OneDrive account `USER_PRINCIPLE_NAME` in the source code of the web page, and the deployer's `clientId` can be seen in the link used to obtain the authorization code in the second step of OAuth authentication. `obfuscatedClientSecret` can be seen in the source code of the first step of OAuth authentication.
-These problems also exist in the archived version of the original author.
+- In both this version and the original archived version, the deployer's OneDrive account `USER_PRINCIPLE_NAME` is leaked in the source code of the webpage.

+- In the original archived version, the deployer's `clientId` can be seen in the link used to obtain the authorization code in OAuth Step-2.
+The `obfuscatedClientSecret` can be seen in the source code of the OAuth Step-1.

+> This version checks whether authentication has already been passed when performing the OAuth authentication process.
+If it has, it redirects to the homepage; otherwise, it proceeds with the OAuth authentication process.
+It attempts to prevent individuals with malicious intent from obtaining the values of `clientId` and `obfuscatedClientSecret` through the link address of OAuth authentication.

-- Due to the design decision of Next.js, environment variables starting with `NEXT_PUBLIC_` are available not only on the server side but also on the client side (browser).
-This means that any environment variables starting with `NEXT_PUBLIC_` will be included in the built JavaScript files and will be sent to the user's browser.
-Therefore, anyone who visits your website can view the values of these environment variables by examining the source code of the website or network requests.
-It's clear that one should avoid storing sensitive information, such as API keys or database passwords, in environment variables starting with `NEXT_PUBLIC_`.
-This information should only be used in server-side code, and should be stored in environment variables without the `NEXT_PUBLIC_` prefix.
+- Due to the design decisions of Next.js, environment variables starting with `NEXT_PUBLIC_` are available not only on the server side but also on the client side (browser).
+This means that any environment variable starting with `NEXT_PUBLIC_` will be included in the built JavaScript file and sent to the user's browser.
+Therefore, anyone visiting your website can see the values of these environment variables by looking at the source code of the website or network requests.

+> All environment variables used in this version start with `NEXT_PUBLIC_` (otherwise it cannot function properly)...
+>
-- At the beginning, when setting some parameters in `config/api.config.js` and `config/site.config.js` in the environment variables, I tried to use environment variable key names that do not start with `NEXT_PUBLIC_`.
-However, in the first step of OAuth authentication, it couldn't get the values of `clientId` and `obfuscatedClientSecret`, and couldn't pass the authentication in the third step of OAuth authentication because it couldn't get `USER_PRINCIPLE_NAME`.
-Including `SITE_TITLE` and `BASE_DIRECTORY` are not set as environment variable key values.
-In order to deploy smoothly, I had to temporarily use environment variable key names that start with `NEXT_PUBLIC_`.
+> Initially, there were attempts to use environment variable key names not starting with `NEXT_PUBLIC_`.
+However, it was not possible to get the values of `USER_PRINCIPLE_NAME`, `clientId`, and `obfuscatedClientSecret` for authentication during OAuth authentication, and even `SITE_TITLE` and `BASE_DIRECTORY` were not set as key values of environment variables.
+For the sake of smooth deployment, these parameters had to temporarily use environment variable key names starting with `NEXT_PUBLIC_`.

 ## Todo List